AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/sales-insight-actions-feature-overview.md

 >[!AVAILABILITY]
 >
->This feature is currently on limited GA.
+>This feature is currently in a phased rollout.
 Please reach out to your Customer Success Manager or email `sales-insights(at)adobe(dot)com` to request access.

    ![](assets/sales-insight-actions-feature-overview-1.png)